viperproject/gobra-book/src/pure.md

 ## Pure functions are transparent
-Unlike normal functions, where we cannot peek inside their body, calls to `pure` functions can be thought of as inlined.
+Unlike normal functions, where we cannot peek inside their body, Gobra learns the body of `pure` functions when calling them.
 The following assertions pass, without having specified a postcondition.
 ``` go
 func client1(n int) {